Applications for students starting in September 2026 will open in March 2026.

 - Other Black background

-2. Have applied to study at The University of Manchester on a degree starting in September 2025.
+2. Have applied to study an undergraduate degree at The University of Manchester starting in September 2026.

-3. Have made an application to your regional student funding authority (Student Finance England, Wales, Northern Ireland, or Scotland) for income-assessed UK government financial support.
-Make sure you’ve given consent to share the information with the University.
+4. Have submitted an application to your regional student funding authority (Student Finance England, Wales, Northern Ireland, or Scotland), had a full household income assessment, and consented to share your Student Finance information with your university.

 Priority criteria